top of page

 The time devoted to social media averages almost 2 hours a day.
 To make that time productive and useful, be selective in what you give your attention to and then become an active participant in the conversation.
 The more you contribute the more you will benefit.

-One of my goals for 2019 was to be more engaged when I’m on social media.
-I now make it a daily goal to not just read posts that professionally interest me, but also show my appreciation by reacting or liking, writing a comment, and sharing or retweeting.
-At first, it felt awkward to put myself out there, but with practice it comes easier and engagement has broadened my influence and impact.
+One of my goals for this year was to be more engaged when I’m on social media.
+I now make it a daily goal to not just read posts that professionally interest me but also show my appreciation by reacting or liking, writing a comment, and sharing or retweeting.

-As a content-creator I can attest to how rewarding it is to have engagement with my community.
+As a content creator, I can attest to how rewarding it is to have engagement with my community.
 When people like a post, or better yet, leave a comment or a question, I have a much better idea of what my audience wants and needs.

 As a profession, food and nutrition professionals have an important message to share.
 Social media is an ideal channel for reaching far and wide with our message and countering the misinformation that is so prevalent.
 If you are on social media – increase your influence and impact – be engaged!